Choose the perfect holiday letting

 Holiday Letting Price Information in Tenby

-We rendered price information data on the above graph to give you more insights on prices in Tenby.
-Tenby is more expensive in August (10/08 - 17/08), where prices are on average £140 a night.
-Prices decrease in a week of November (03/11 - 10/11), where average prices are £74.
+We summarised price information data in the above graph to give you more insights into prices in Tenby.
+Tenby is most expensive in December (24/12 - 31/12), when prices are on average £297 a night.
+Prices decrease during one week of January (29/01 - 05/02), when average prices are £133.

 Holiday Home Availability Information in Tenby

 Our availability graph helps you identify the busiest months in Tenby.
-The week with the highest booking rate in the next 6 months is in August (25/08 - 01/09), where 79% of the holiday lettings are booked.
-It will be easy to find a holiday home that suits you in a week of October (13/10 - 20/10), as 75 of the rentals are still available.
+The week with the highest booking rate in the next 6 months is in May (28/05 - 04/06), when 50% of the holiday lettings are booked.
+It will be easy to find a holiday home that suits you in one week in October (29/10 - 05/11), when 90 of the rentals are still available.

-A restful break awaits at your Tenby holiday cottage
+A restful seaside break awaits at your Tenby holiday cottage

 Experience ocean front dining culture in full swing at Tenby, where waterfront restaurants are the high point of any itinerary.
-A number of cafes are pet-friendly so don't be too surprised if Struppi is lounging by the next table!
+A number of cafes are pet-friendly, so don't be too surprised if there's a dog lounging by the next table!
 Blueberry's Restaurant has an excellent breakfast choice of scones, cakes, pies, and baguettes.

 The Bay of Bengal offers soothing sea views and succulent Indian fare, while Barbucci entices with its Indian and Bangladeshi delicacies.
 The pet-friendly Buccaneer Pub houses a sunny beer garden where guests are served generous portions of pub grub and chilled beer.
 Complete the treat with a stop at Cadwaladers Ice Cream Shop.

-The best time to visit Tenby is during summer when the famous Welsh blue sky makes its appearance.
-It does get crowded as holidaymakers arrive from Swansea, Cardiff and further afield.
-Book your Tenby holiday cottages well in advance.
+The best time to visit Tenby is during summer, when the famous Welsh blue sky makes its appearance.
+It does get crowded as holidaymakers arrive from Swansea, Cardiff and further afield, so try to book your Tenby holiday cottage well in advance.
 If you visit in spring or autumn, you'll get more peace and quiet, plus there will be some good discounts on Tenby holiday accommodation.

-Known as "Little England Beyond Wales", Tenby delights with its public houses, ice cream parlours and cafes that are perfect for people-watching.
+Known as "Little England Beyond Wales", Tenby delights with its pubs, ice cream parlours and cafes that are perfect for people-watching.
 Popular among the town's attractions is the glassblower demonstrating his craft — you can even buy some handcrafted ornamental glassware here.
-The 15th century St Mary's church is hard to miss with its towering spire and carved ceiling bosses.
+The 15th-century St Mary's Church is hard to miss with its towering spire and carved ceiling bosses.

-Walk down to the harbour and take a cruise to the monastic Caldey Island, a haven for bird watchers and an oasis of calm.
-Tenby’s Welsh name, Dinbych-y-Pysgod translates into 'Little Fortress of the Fish'.
+Walk down to the harbour from your holiday cottage and take a cruise to the monastic Caldey Island, a haven for bird watchers and an oasis of calm.
+Tenby’s Welsh name, Dinbych-y-Pysgod, translates as 'Little Fortress of the Fish'.
 A fishing expedition will prove this name quite right.
-The sandy Freshwater East Beach meanwhile beguiles with its scenic coastal paths, sand dunes and wildlife.
+Meanwhile, the sandy Freshwater East Beach beguiles with its scenic coastal paths, sand dunes and wildlife.

 Fancy riding through Welsh dramatic coasts and woodlands on a handsome horse?
 Look no further than Nolton Stables where even novices are welcome.
-For insider information on Tenby's resident pirates, aliens and witches, try the Tenby Ghost Walk that takes visitors through some of the town's eeriest hoods.
-And afterwards, come home and unwind at your Tenby holiday lettings.
+For insider information on Tenby's resident pirates, aliens and witches, try the Tenby Ghost Walk, which takes visitors through some of the town's eeriest corners.
+And afterwards, come home and unwind in your Tenby holiday letting.

 Kids and adults alike will enjoy Battlefield Live, an outdoor combat gaming experience.
 For some more physical action, the indoor Blue Lagoon Water Park has everything from rapids, slides and lazy waves.
 Dinosaur Park is another value-for-money attraction that'll keep the kids happy and occupied for at least half a day.
 Say hello to the animals at Anna's Welsh Zoo where wallabies and llamas eagerly await your arrival.

 The medieval harbour town of Tenby has a unique atmosphere and an endless selection of fun activities for all the family.
-Book your Tenby holiday cottage to see what the fuss is all about.
+Book your Tenby holiday cottage now to see what the fuss is all about.

 For sweeping views of Caldey Island, head to the Pembrokeshire Coastal Path.
 The rival village of Saunderfoot lies just three miles away from Tenby and has a nice harbour, a sandy beach and cafes.
-Those in the mood to venture further out can drive down the South West coast of Wales to discover its rugged landscapes and unique cultures.
+Those in the mood to venture further out can drive down Wales' south-west coast to discover its rugged landscapes and unique culture.